 My keto key lime pie recipe is really easy to make and so delicious!
 It is creamy, smooth and packed with fresh lime flavor.
-Even better, it is a no bake recipe and has only 4.4g net carbs per slice.
+Even better, this sugar free key lime pie is no bake and has only 4.4g net carbs per slice.

 I still love the zingy, zesty flavour of lime desserts today as much as I did then as a 16-year old!
 To me, it's the essence of summer.

 I made this low carb key lime pie for friends and family recently - including some carb lovers - and they all loved it.
 This is officially a dessert you can serve even to picky teenagers!

 Regular lime pie is definitely not keto friendly.
 The classic American dessert has a Graham cracker crust and is filled with a mixture of lime, egg yolks and sweetened condensed milk.
 Sometimes, it is served with a whipped cream topping and sometimes it is topped with a meringue.

 Basically, it is packed with sugar in every layer!